curlyLasagna/COSC-650-Project/README.md

 All messages between the client `C` and the server `S` are carried over UDP.

 Some messages may be received out of order, and some may be lost.

 The messages sent by the server `S` to the client `C` must have the following three fields:

-- Sequence number: int (sequence numbers alternate as 0, 1, 0, 1, …)
+- **Sequence number**: int (sequence numbers alternate as 0, 1, 0, 1, …)
-- Payload Length: int (size of the payload in bytes)
+- **Payload Length**: int (size of the payload in bytes)
-- Payload: data bytes in packet (maximum size of the payload is 1024 bytes)
+- **Payload**: data bytes in packet (maximum size of the payload is 1024 bytes)

-The server `S` runs as localhost and uses port 11122. `S` first asks the user to enter a timeout period ts in seconds.
+The server `S` runs as localhost and uses port 11122.

+`S` first asks the user to enter a timeout period ts in seconds.

-The client `C` asks the user to enter a string s with the name of a Web server W in the form: www.name.suf (for example, `s=www.towson.edu`).
+The client `C` asks the user to enter a string s with the name of a Web server W in the form: `www.name.suf` (for example, `s=www.towson.edu`).

 It then sends a message to `S` that has the bytes of the string `s` as payload.

-1.2 When the server `S` gets the client request, it starts a separate handler (thread) for the client `C`.
+When the server `S` gets the client request, it starts a separate handler (thread) for the client `C`.

 The server `S` does all the client-related processing and communication using the handler.

 The main thread in the server `S` only listens for client requests.